MeV to multi-TeV thermal WIMPs: most conservative limits: Limits from CMB, -ray and cosmic-ray observations

-\underline{\textit{H.E.S.S.:}} H.E.S.S is quite sensitive to high energy gamma-rays and hence, for $m_\chi \gtrsim 200\,{\rm GeV}$, the constraints obtained from the GC gamma-ray observation by H.E.S.S~\cite{HESS:2022ygk} are stronger than those coming from other data.
-We assume a NFW profile (with previously mentioned parameters) describes the DM distribution of the MW halo, and adopt the ON-OFF procedure, discussed in~\cite{HESS:2022ygk}.
-The ON region is an annular ring centered around the GC with inner radius $0.5^\circ$ and outer radius $3^\circ$, excluding $|b| < 0.3^\circ$ region along the galactic plane.
-The ON region is further subdivided into 25 regions of interest (ROIs), each of which is an annular ring of width $0.1^\circ$\cite{HESS:2022ygk}.
-The OFF source regions are of the same size as the ON region, but ON and OFF regions are situated symmetrically about the pointing positions of the telescope~\cite{HESS:2022ygk}.
-Using the H.E.S.S effective area~\cite{Veh:2018ckl} and an energy resolution of $10\%$~\cite{HESS:2022ygk}, we calculate the number of events expected from the ON and the OFF source regions assuming 546 hours of observation time~\cite{HESS:2022ygk}.
-These predicted events are combined with the observed data ~\cite{HESS:2022ygk} and a likelihood-ratio test is performed, following the methodology of~\cite{Cowan:2010js}, to obtain the $95\%$ C.L. upper limits on $\langle \sigma v \rangle$.
-The limits for some representative channels, each with $100\%$ BR, are shown in Fig.~\ref{fig:HESSGC}.
-In this case, $\gamma\gamma$ final state is most strongly constrained while $\nu\bar{\nu}$ is most weakly constrained.
-Variation of $\rho_\odot$ strengthens these constraints at most by a factor of eight.
+H.E.S.S is quite sensitive to very high energy gamma-rays.
+Thus, for $m_\chi \gtrsim 200\,{\rm GeV}$, the constraints obtained from the H.E.S.S gamma-ray observation from the Galactic halo~\cite{HESS:2022ygk} are stronger than those coming from other data.
+We assume that a NFW profile (with $r_s = 20\,{\rm kpc}$, $r_\odot = 8.5\,{\rm kpc}$ and $\rho_\odot = 0.25\,{\rm GeV}\,{\rm cm}^{-3}$) describes the MW DM distribution, and adopt the ON-OFF procedure, as described in~\cite{HESS:2022ygk}, to derive the H.E.S.S constraints.
+The ON and the OFF source regions are two well-separated regions inside the galactic halo, such that, the DM induced signal events coming from the ON region are significantly larger than those coming from the OFF region.
+Here, ON region is an annular ring centered around the GC with inner radius $0.5^\circ$ and outer radius $3^\circ$, excluding the galactic latitude $|b| < 0.3^\circ$ region along the galactic plane.
+This ON region is further subdivided into 25 regions of interests (ROIs), each being an annular ring of width $0.1^\circ$\cite{HESS:2022ygk}.
+OFF source regions are of the same size as the ON region, but ON and OFF regions are situated symmetrically about the pointing positions of the telescope~\cite{HESS:2022ygk}.

+The number of signal events expected from the ON and the OFF regions are given by~\cite{HESS:2022ygk}:

+where $i$ denotes the $i$-th ROI and $J_{i,{\rm ON(OFF)}}$ represent the $J$-factors for the $i$-th ON (OFF) regions.
+In Eq.~\ref{eq:HESSsig}, $A_{\rm eff}$ represents the H.E.S.S effective area~\cite{Veh:2018ckl}, $R(E_\gamma, E^\prime_\gamma)$ is a gaussian function accounting for the detector energy resolution of $10\%$~\cite{HESS:2022ygk} and $T_{\rm obs}$ is the H.E.S.S observation time which is 546 hours~\cite{HESS:2022ygk}.
+Taking the expected number of background events ($N^B_i$) into account, we construct a likelihood function~\cite{HESS:2022ygk},